-No, I haven’t watched Seaspiracy by Netflix and do not intend to do so.
-This is just about my personal struggle – being vegetarian and then moving to Brittany – a coastal region in the Northwest of France.
-The question was simple: which choice will leave more environmental footprints – eating cheese or eating sardines?
+This article started as a personal struggle – being vegetarian and then moving to a coastal, fishing village in Brittany, France.
+The question was simple: which choice would leave more environmental footprints – eating cheese or sardines?

 Instructions were not clear, ended up overfishing

 According to a UN Food and Agriculture Organization report, 1/3 of commercial fish stocks are being harvested at biologically unsustainable levels, and 90% are fully exploited.
 At the same time, we have also heard that it is recommendable that “a healthy, balanced diet should include at least 2 portions (280g) of fish a week”.

 That means 14,5 kg of fish per year per English man.
 This number is reflected in this chart – people in the UK consumed around 10 to 20 kilograms of fish per person in 2017.
 So, should an English man eat 2 portions (280g) of fish per week, or should he not?
 Or maybe the English people are not to blame, but countries such as China, Japan or Korea are catching and eating too much fish? (> 50kg per year per person)

 An average person is probably quite well aware of the ugly consequences of fisheries on the marine ecosystem, namely:

 - overfishing – some fish species are pushed to the point of population collapses or even extinctions, as shown here in this research paper (though in more recent research by French researchers, it is stated that overfishing leads to population collapses but rarely extinctions.
 Such a relief.)

 - damages to the ocean floor (e.g. techniques such as bottom trawling where fishing nets are “dragged” along the seafloor to catch fish & shellfish – can destroy corals, sponges & habitats)